grafana/agent/docs/sources/flow/reference/components/pyroscope.ebpf.md

 - The binary has been stripped, leaving no .symtab, .dynsym, or .gopclntab sections in the ELF file.
 - The debug file is missing or could not be located.

-To fix this for your binaries, ensure that they either not stripped or that you have separate debug files available.
+To fix this for your binaries, ensure that they are either not stripped or that you have separate debug files available.
 You can achieve this by running:

 ```bash